aws-samples/serverless-patterns/sqs-lambda-eb-cdk-python/README.md

 # Amazon SQS to AWS Lambda

 This pattern deploys deploys a Lambda function and an SQS queue.
-SQS invokes the Lambda function when new messages are available.
+The Lambda function is used to submit a job to a downstream service for each message in an Amazon SQS queue.
+We may need to control the number of concurrent job executions due to a business requirement or due to scalability limitation of the downstream service.
+We are controlling the MAX number of concurrent executions by using a SQS queue.
+An Amazon EventBridge rule triggers an AWS Lambda function every 2 minutes to submit new executions until we hit the MAX executions for our downstream service.
+We’re not using the [SQS trigger for Lambda](https://aws.amazon.com/blogs/aws/aws-lambda-adds-amazon-simple-queue-service-to-supported-event-sources/) because the purpose is to slow down the creation of new executions.
+Whereas the Amazon SQS trigger would push messages to our AWS Lambda function eagerly.

+An AWS Lambda function sample is provided with all the boiler plate.
+You just need to add the code to call you downstream service.

 The CDK application contains the minimum IAM resources required to run the application.

-Learn more about this pattern at: https://serverlessland.com/patterns/sqs-lambda-cdk
+Learn more about this pattern at: https://serverlessland.com/patterns/sqs-lambda-eb-cdk-python

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.